Ready to look into your donors’ planned giving potential? Leverage the best tools on the market.

 Acknowleding Planned Gifts

 Each planned gift deserves to be appreciated and acknowledged.
 A donor recognition wall can help you honor planned gifts in a permanent, meaningful way.

 In the past, donor recognition walls were traditionally basic and uninspired metal plaques.
 But today’s modern donor recognition walls allow your organization to create beautiful branded displays that honor your donors and convey the narrative of your mission.

 Recognizing Planned Gifts

-As we’ve spent this section discussing, planned gifts are arranged by the donor and set up in advance, often in coordination with the creation of a will.
+As we’ve discussed, planned gifts are arranged by the donor and set up in advance, often in coordination with the creation of a will.